raulrusu88/studento-be-sls/auth-service/README.md

 ### 5. Final test

-To make sure everything works, send a POST request (using curl, Postman etc.) to your private endpoint.
+To make sure everything works, send a POST request via Postman or Insomnia to your private endpoint.

 You can grab a test token from Auth0.
 Make sure to provide your token in the headers like so: